NicolaLampis/hackathon_ci/README.md

 ​
 ### Colours ###
 ​
-We chose for the website the Irish and St. Patricks Day colours.<br>
+We chose for the website the Irish and St. Patrick's Day colours.<br>
 ​
 ​
 ​